John Stokes

 The Problem with Charity Benefit Shows

 Con and Dec were much involved in charitable work and as top stars The Bachelors were in constant demand to appear for differing charities.
 It became increasingly more difficult to get John to appear for 'no money'.
-Toward the end of the relationship Dec was obliged to request John to appear at charity shows by letter.
+Toward the end of the relationship Dec was obliged by John to request him to appear at charity shows by letter.
 John would arrive shortly before the appearance time and leave immediately after.
 Con and Dec appeared many times as a duo in these circumstances.
+It became increasingly obvious from audience reaction that the Bachelors minus One had better entertainment value than the complete trio.

 The last Company meeting

-The deterioration of his voice was also discussed although John would not accept the evidence of his voice taped solo.
+The deterioration in his voice was also discussed although John would not accept the evidence of his voice that had been recorded solo.
 There was no option but to vote John off the board of directors and also terminate his service contract with the company Bachelors Ltd. John stormed out of the meeting with the words "I've heard enough of this crap".
 This meeting was minuted.

 The last show together

-After the meeting which was chaired by Dec with Michael Knight as Secretary, John was notified of the board ' s decision by post and told that his services would no longer be needed in 1984 after the end of Pantomime at Hanley Theatre.
+After that meeting which was chaired by Dec with Michael Knight as Secretary, John was notified of the board's decision by post and told that his services would no longer be needed in 1984 after the end of Pantomime at Hanley Theatre.

-John got Legal Aid and sued Con and Dec under the Companies Act for unfair dismissal from the board of directors of Bachelors Ltd. He also claimed unfair dismissal from the group The Bachelors.
+John got Legal Aid [this would not be possible today] and sued Con and Dec under the Companies Act for unfair dismissal from the board of directors of Bachelors Ltd. He also claimed unfair dismissal from the group The Bachelors.
 The judge ruled that the name 'The Bachelors' belonged to the trio and NOT to the company and that they should sort that out amongst themselves.
 Con and Dec declared that they would cease to use the name 'The Bachelors' - whereupon John ran from the court followed by his solicitor.

-NB: it should be noted that this offer was already made to John prior to the court action.
-The court action was designed to break Dec financially [this was conveyed to Dec by the legal teams involved]
+NB: it should be noted that this offer was already made by Con and Dec to John prior to the court action.
+The court action was designed to break Dec financially through court legal costs [this was conveyed to Dec by the legal teams involved]

 The three offers from Con and Dec to John re. the break up of the Company were: